Welding Training Series:

 1. What are the requirements for filler metal?

-(1) Suitable melting point (dozens of degrees lower than the base metal);
+(1) A melting point that is appropriate (several tens of degrees lower than the base metal);

-(3) Fully dissolved and diffused with base metal;
+(3) Completely dissolved and integrated with the base metal;

-(5) It is economical and safe (less precious metals and toxic metals).
+(5) It is cost-effective and safe (containing fewer precious metals and toxic metals).

 2. Classification of filler metals